 Why are family meals together so important?

-“The simple act of regularly sitting down together to share food and conversation is the most important thing parents can do to help their children grow up well.”
+“The simple act of regularly sitting down together to share food and conversation is the most important thing parents can do to help their children grow up well.” (formatting ours)

 Jan and Dean are a fairly typical family.
 Passing their faith and values to their kids is important to them, but they lead very busy lives.
 Jan and Dean are both self-employed, and their three kids are all involved in various extracurricular activities.
 Just coordinating pick-ups, drop-offs, carpools, and some fashion of nutrition requires a Herculean effort.
 Until recently, meals were often eaten in the car or in drive-by fashion at the kitchen counter during transitions.

 Feeling committed to both the extracurricular activities and the sharing of meals, the family made a plan together.
 Side note: it’s really great to do this with the kids and not to them, perhaps at a family meeting.

 Jan and Dean provide after school snacks that are filling, which eliminates the need for dinner at their usual 6pm time.
 They gather at 7:30 or 8:00 (when the kids wrap up their activities) and share a light supper together, catching up on the highlights of the day and taking time to discuss important life lessons.

 During a recent 8pm family supper, while the family shared a fun conversation, the question was posed, “What was your favorite time of the day?”
 One child was quick to answer, “My favorite time is right now!”
 The other kids chimed in their agreement.

 Mission accomplished!
 The kids enjoy the time together and are embracing their parents’ values.

 Update from 2021: This story was originally published several years ago.
 We know this family well and their kids (two of whom are now in college) still love to share dinners with their parents, and any adult who happens to join them.
 And they have grown into delightful, compassionate, and responsible kids who definitely share their parents’ values!